telerik/winforms-docs/listview/export-data/spread-export.md

 # Spread Export

 __ListViewSpreadExport__ utilizes our [RadSpreadProcessing](http://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/overview)  libraries to export the contents of __RadListView__ to *xlsx, csv, pdf* and *txt* formats.
-The list view is exported according to the current ViewType.
+The list view is exported according to the current **ViewType**.
 All three view types can be exported.
-This article will explain in detail the SpreadExport abilities and will demonstrate how you can use it.
+This article will explain in details the **SpreadExport**'s abilities and will demonstrate how you can use it.

 * [Exporting Data](#exporting-data)